 @ran_the_numbers on Twitter

-Why Bitcoin Is The Web3 You Were Looking For
+Bitcoin Is The Web3 You Were Looking For

 The reality is that Bitcoin already is what Web3 is trying to be.
 Bitcoin is the foundation for the decentralized internet.
 Bitcoin gives everyone equal access to incorruptible money that allows you to trade with anyone else in the world.
-You can build social media on Bitcoin.
-You can build censorship resistant communication networks on bitcoin.
-You can build payment systems and tokens on bitcoin.
-You can build DeFi on Bitcoin.
+You can build companies that use bitcoin, without issuing your own token.

 Some people say that bitcoin is dead because it's not innovating like other blockchain projects out there, but what they fail to realize is that they are putting the cart before the horse.
 You must start with value, then build on top of it.
 The application layer built on top of Bitcoin is able to hold, transfer, and trade value because the underlying asset has value.